 How Do I Stop Treatment with Charlie Health?

 To stop treatment with Charlie Health, it’s recommended to have a discharge session with your therapist.
 However, it’s important to note that Charlie Health operates as a fee-for-service program, meaning you are billed for the services you attend.
-To discontinue treatment, you should provide proper notice by the program’s billing and cancellation policies.
+To discontinue treatment, you should provide proper notice in accordance with the program’s billing and cancellation policies.

 Does Charlie Health Offer Refunds?